AdaCore/gnatstudio/docs/users_guide/vcs.rst

-This section describes the version control contextual menu displayed when you right-click on an entity (a file, a directory, or a project) from various parts of GPS, including the project view, the source editor and the VCS Explorer.
+This section describes the version control contextual menu displayed when you right-click on an entity (a file, a directory, or a project) from various parts of GPS, including the project view, the source editor and the :guilabel:`VCS Explorer`.

 Depending on the context, some of the items described in this section aren't shown because they're not relevant to that context.

 *Remove project*

-  Only displayed on a project line.
-Remove the selected project from the VCS Explorer.
+  Only displayed for a project.
+Remove the selected project from the :guilabel:`VCS Explorer`.

 *Expand all*

-  Expand all VCS Explorer project nodes.
+  Expand all :guilabel:`VCS Explorer` project nodes.

 *Collapse all*

-  Collapse all VCS Explorer project nodes.
+  Collapse all :guilabel:`VCS Explorer` project nodes.

 *Clear View*

-  Clear the VCS Explorer.
+  Clear the :guilabel:`VCS Explorer`.

 *Query status*

   Query the status of the selected item.
-Brings up the VCS Explorer.
+Starts the :guilabel:`VCS Explorer`.

 *Update*
   .. _Update: